ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

             }
         }

-You can choose to read them from the Environment variables like in the example above, or just provide the strting value for *Username* and *Password*
+You can choose to read them from the environment variables like in the example above, or just provide the strting value for *Username* and *Password*.

-You can now use create an instance of any API class and pass the configuration property for any future request.
+You can now use create an instance of any API class and pass the Configuration property for any future request.

 	 LocationApi locApi = new LocationApi(Configuration);